xnuinside/clifier/README.md

 ### clifier

-Clifier is a simple, tiny script to generate Argparse commands and subparsers from yaml config file.
+Clifier is a simple, tiny script to generate Argparse commands and subparsersfrom yaml config file.

 All arguments and parameters names same like in Argparser module, so you do not need to know new lexic.